“How can I become a millionaire in Nigeria?”

 Another business idea that came into lime-light is Prepclass.
 A website built by 2 young men that took home teaching (tutorials) of children to the next level.

-Prepclass, as they are popularly called as that, is the name of their website made money by using their website as a platform where parents and teachers meet.
+Prepclass, as they are popularly called, is the name of their website made money by using their website as a platform where parents and teachers meet.
 Parents using the platform to get home tutors for their children and teachers getting paid at the end for this service.

 And Prepclass stands here as an agent or an intermediary and in turn, gets a token from the parent.